Chinese cuisine: Tea

 As well as with dim sum, many Chinese drink their tea with snacks such as nuts, plums, dried fruit (in particular jujube), small sweets, melon seeds, and waxberry.
 China was the earliest country to cultivate and drink tea, which is enjoyed by people from all social classes.
 Tea processing began after the Qin and Han dynasties.

-The different types of Chinese tea include black, white, green, yellow, oolong, and dark tea.
-Chinese tea is often classified into several different categories according to the species of plant from which it is sourced, the region in which it is grown, and the method of production used.
-Some of these types are green tea, oolong tea, black tea, scented tea, white tea, and compressed tea.
+The different types of Chinese tea include red (known as "black tea" outside of East Asia), white, green, yellow, oolong, and black (often called "dark tea" in English to differentiate it from "black tea").
+Chinese tea is often classified into several different categories according to the variety of the tea plant from which it is sourced, the region in which it is grown, and the method of production used.

+Flavored and scented teas originated in China.
+Jasmine, osmanthus, chrysanthemum, and ginseng are popular varieties.

+Historically, compressed tea dominated and powdered tea known as matcha would be made from it.
+This was later supplanted by loose-leaf tea.
+Fermented tea drinks like kombucha originated in China, but kombucha is now better known outside of China than within the country.

 There are four major tea plantation regions: Jiangbei, Jiangnan, Huanan and the southwestern region.
-Well known types of green tea include Longjing, Huangshan, Mao Feng, Bilochun, Putuofeng Cha, and Liu'an Guapian.
+Well known types of green tea include Longjing, Huangshan Maofeng, Bilochun, Putuofeng Cha, and Liu'an Guapian.
 China is the world's largest exporter of green tea.

 One of the most ubiquitous accessories in modern China, after a wallet or purse and an umbrella, is a double-walled insulated glass thermos with tea leaves in the top behind a strainer.

 Alcoholic beverages

 The importance of baijiu (lit. "white liquor") in China (99.5% of its alcoholic market) makes it the most-consumed alcoholic spirit in the world.
 It dates back to the introduction of distilling during the Song dynasty; can be made from wheat, corn, or rice; and is usually around 120 proof (60% ABV).
 The most ubiquitous brand is the cheap Er guo tou, but Mao Tai is the premium baijiu.
 Other popular brands include Kang, Lu Zhou Te Qu, and Wu Liang Ye.

 Huangjiu (lit. "yellow liquor") is not distilled and is a strong rice wine (10–15% ABV).
 Popular brands include Shaoxing Lao Jiu, Shaoxing Hua Diao, and Te Jia Fan.

 While fermented grain beverages have been brewed in China for over 9,000 years, it has been long overshadowed by stronger alcohol like Baijiu and Huangjiu.

+In China, plum wine made from the plum blossom is called méijiǔ (梅酒).